 “Omelettes are not made without breaking eggs” – Maximilien Francois Robespierre

-If your neighborhood is about to experience improvements, you are probably wondering how the construction is going to impact you, your home, you business and your quality of life.
+If your neighborhood is about to experience improvements, you are probably wondering how the construction is going to impact you, your home, your business, and your quality of life.
 Although our contractors do everything possible to minimize the impacts associated with construction, neighborhood improvement projects – especially those that include major infrastructure changes – bring some inconveniences.
 We appreciate your patience during the work.

 Below, please find overviews of what you can expect by the type of construction project and additional processes that the department has: